tdene/OSU_ECEN5313_S2022_template/README.md

    $ ssh-keygen -t ed25519 -C "your_email@example.com"
    ```

-   Make sure to subsitute the email you used when creating you
+   Make sure to subsitute the email you used when creating your
    GitHub account.
 Some prompts will then come up asking you to
    specify a folder to save the key to, and a passphrase to add
    to the key.
 For all of these, just hit enter.

    ```
-   > Enter a file in which to save the key (/c/Users/you/.ssh/id_algorithm):[Press enter]
+   > Enter a file in which to save the key (/home/tdene/.ssh/id_rsa): [Press enter]
    > Enter passphrase (empty for no passphrase): [Press enter]
    > Enter same passphrase again: [Press enter]
    ```